DavidWells/markdown-magic/README.md

 `matchWord` - *string* - (optional) Comment pattern to look for & replace inner contents.
 Default `AUTO-GENERATED-CONTENT`

-`commands` - *object* - (optional) Custom commands to transform block contents, see configuration options below.
+`transforms` - *object* - (optional) Custom commands to transform block contents, see configuration options below.

 `outputPath` - *string* - (optional) Change output path of new content.
 Default behavior is replacing the original file
 <!-- ⛔️ AUTO-GENERATED-CONTENT:END - Do not remove or modify this section -->